Rumpl Blankets Update | Season 12

 • Shark: None

+Despite high sales, Rumpl is only operating at a 5-6% profit margin, meaning off of the $8 million, the company profits between $400,000 and $500,000.
 Things continued to get rocky in the tank when Wylie revealed that he has over $3 million in the bank from previous donor rounds, causing the sharks to question his motivations for coming onto the show.
-However, he managed to defend his motives, sharing that he needed help with securing licensing deals in the sports industry.
-This was enough to interest three sharks, who offered Wylie a handful of different deals.

-Blake Mycoskie, Kevin O’Leary, and Daymond John are all interested in investing in Rumpl Blankets, and at one point Blake and Daymond even team up, offering Wylie $600,000 as a loan at 10% interest in exchange for 5% of all sales for 2 years and 10% equity.
+At one point Blake and Daymond even teamed up, offering Wylie $600,000 as a loan at 10% equity, in exchange for 5% of all sales for 2 years and 10% equity.
 Alternatively, Kevin O’Leary offered Wylie $600,000 as a loan for a $10 royalty on every sale until he makes $1.8 million in return, plus 4% equity.

 For updates on the other products featured in Season 12 Episode 1, be sure to check the links below: